NickFleece/CSI4900-NFleece/Wiki.md

 Datasets being used:
 - Malicious data being generated using: https://github.com/PaulSec/DET
 - Benign data: https://www.unb.ca/cic/datasets/dos-dataset.html (may be noted that this only contains about 60,000 DNS queries, the DDoS has much more)
+    - DDoS dataset appears to not have as much data as anticipated

 Features:
 - Specifically for packets: